 The first specific recording of a McMahon in Ireland – dating from the 1170’s – was, however, the McMahon name adopted by Reginald FitzUrse after he had fled to Ireland following the murder of Thomas a’Beckett.

-McMahon Resources on
+McMahon Surname Resources on The Internet

 - McMahons of Monaghan.
 McMahon clan of Monaghan and beyond.

 - The McMahons of Trohanny.
 McMahon genealogy.

 - McMahon DNA Project.
 McMahon DNA.